 • Tape stabilization system with impedance wheel

-• BNR noise reduction to reduce noise in the monaural sound track
+• BNR noise reduction to reduce tape hiss in the monaural sound track

 • PCM switch for making better copies and playing PCM recordings